Imagen de recurso

 VOCs cartridge

-The Volatile Organic Compounds cartridge has a built-in photoionization detector (PID) sensor provided with a 10.6 eV light energy source to measure accurately hundreds of VOCs commonly found in indoor and outdoor environments.
+The Volatile Organic Compounds cartridge has a built-in photoionization detector (PID) sensor equipped with a 10.6 eV light energy source to accurately measure hundreds of VOCs commonly found in indoor and outdoor environments.
 Its cutting-edge design avoids any undesirable humidity effect, giving 10,000 hours of continuous operation.

 To cover different applications, there are 2 measurement ranges:

-Type A: detect low ppb concentrations in real environments.
-Kunak algorithm corrects the temperature, humidity and pressure variations allowing accurate measurements from very low concentrations (<5 ppb) up to >3 ppm, with very low variability between sensors.
+• Type A: detects low ppb concentrations in outdoor ambient environments.
+Kunak algorithm corrects the temperature, humidity and pressure variations allowing accurate measurements from very low concentrations (<5 ppb) up to >3,000 ppb, with very low variability between sensors.

-Type B: a higher range version that can measure up to 40 ppm, decreasing the accuracy at low concentrations (<1 ppm).
+• Type B: higher range version that can measure up to 40 ppm.
+It is not recommended to use this cartridge to detect levels below 1 ppm, since the accuracy of the sensor at low concentrations decreases.

 Technical specifications